altocodenl/tagaway/readme.md

    - Auto thumbnail generation.
    - Server-side encryption (onto S3).
    - Store original pictures in S3 and pictures + thumbnails locally.
+   - Ignore images that already were uploaded (by hash check).
+   - Upload files from folder selection, files selection & drop.
    - See progress when uploading files, using a progress bar.
-   - Ignore images that already were uploaded (by hash check).
    - Add one or more tags to the upcoming upload batch.
+   - See previous uploads.
    - Allow to go back to browse while files are being uploaded in the background.
    - Refresh list of pics periodically if there's an upload in the background.
-   - See previous uploads.
+   - Cancel current upload.

+   - Document upload element & listeners

 - Account & payment
    - Login/logout.